 Fall Lawn Preparation

 Early fall is also a great time to aerate your lawn.
 It is best to avoid aeration in the summer, as the turf is already stressed from the heat.
-When temperatures begin to decline, aeration provides a great opportunity to reduce compaction, and to allow more oxygen into the soil.
+When temperatures begin to decline, aeration provides a great opportunity to reduce compaction and allow more oxygen into the soil.
 If the turf grass is thin or in need of repair, over seeding the lawn after aeration will help with seed germination.